aaronyoung001/timeBarChart/README.md

 ## How to install
-yarn install
+yarn install  or  npm install

 ## How to start
-yarn run start
+yarn run start  or npm run start

 ## How to build
-yarn run build
+yarn run build   or  npm run build

 ## Showcase
 ![Demo](https://github.com/aaronyoung001/timeBarChart/blob/master/demo.gif "Demo")